 Since the DEK is stored as part of the VM configuration file, it is important that it is kept safe.
 Losing the DEK means that the data stored in the disk images is lost irrecoverably.
 Having complete and up to date backups of all data related to the VM is the responsibility of the user.

-9.31.1 Limitations
+9.30.1 Limitations of Disk Encryption

 There are some limitations the user needs to be aware of when using this feature: